highmed/dsf-process-tutorial/exercises/exercise-4.md

    ```
    docker-compose up cos-bpe
    ```
-   Verify the DSF BPE server started successfully and deployed the `highmed_helloCos` process.
+   Verify the DSF BPE server started successfully and deployed the `highmedorg_helloCos` process.
 The DSF BPE server should print a message that the process was deployed.
 The DSF FHIR server should now have a new ActivityDefinition resource.
    Go to https://cos/fhir/ActivityDefinition to check if the expected resource was created by the BPE while deploying the process.
 The returned FHIR Bundle should contain a two ActivityDefinition resources.
 Also, go to https://cos/fhir/StructureDefinition?url=http://highmed.org/fhir/StructureDefinition/task-hello-cos to check if the expected [Task](http://hl7.org/fhir/R4/task.html) profile was created.

-5. Start the `highmed_helloDic` process by posting a specific FHIR [Task](http://hl7.org/fhir/R4/task.html) resource to the DSF FHIR server of the `Test_DIC` organization:
+5. Start the `highmedorg_helloDic` process by posting a specific FHIR [Task](http://hl7.org/fhir/R4/task.html) resource to the DSF FHIR server of the `Test_DIC` organization:
-   Executing the `main` method of the `org.highmed.dsf.process.tutorial.TutorialExampleStarter` class to create the [Task](http://hl7.org/fhir/R4/task.html) resource needed to start the `highmed_helloDic` process.
+   Executing the `main` method of the `org.highmed.dsf.process.tutorial.TutorialExampleStarter` class to create the [Task](http://hl7.org/fhir/R4/task.html) resource needed to start the `highmedorg_helloDic` process.

    Verify that the `highmedorg_helloDic` process was executed successfully by the `Test_DIC` DSF BPE server and possibly the `highmedorg_helloCos` process by the `Test_COS` DSF BPE server, depending on whether the correct code word was